 In The Studio

-Every piece of Curious Magpie jewellery is handcrafted in our rural Leicestershire studio, Studio E2.
+Every piece of Curious Magpie jewellery is handcrafted in our rural Leicestershire studio.
 Using traditional jewellery techniques and processes each piece is crafted to order meaning no two pieces will every be the same, making them truly special and unique.

 Many of the pieces are created using the ancient craft of Lost Wax Casting.
 This technique transforms actual pieces of nature into solid metal replicas which become beautiful, one-of-a-kind pieces of jewellery.

 The art of Lost Wax casting is an ancient technique, with early examples dating back to the Chalcolithic period (4500-3500 BC).

 Many of our pieces of jewellery are created using this intricate technique, capturing the rustic and organic beauty of natural objects.